Adroiti/docs-for-code-review-tools/RuboCop/Style-SingleLineBlockParams.md

-Pattern: Single line block params
+Pattern: Mismatched single line block params

 Issue: -

 ## Description

 This cop checks whether the block parameters of a single-line method accepting a block match the names specified via configuration.

 For instance one can configure `reduce`(`inject`) to use |a, e| as parameters.

 ## Default configuration